Nerve roots — conditions affecting them and the treatment options available

 - Burning sensation

-If you are experiencing these symptoms for a few weeks without any relief, visit your physician to diagnose the cause of your pain.
+If you are experiencing these symptoms and they’ve persisted for more than a few days, visit your doctor to diagnose the cause of your pain.

-In many cases, these aches and pains can be managed with conservative, nonsurgical treatment over several months.
-If, however, your pain persists, contact the team at Laser Spine Institute to learn about our minimally invasive spine surgery as an alternative to traditional open neck or back surgery.
+In many cases, these aches and pains can be managed with conservative nonsurgical treatment over several weeks and months.
+However, surgery can start to become an option if you and your doctor decide that conservative treatments have been exhausted and your quality of life continues to be affected.
+If you are in this situation, contact the team at Laser Spine Institute to learn about our minimally invasive spine surgery as an alternative to traditional open neck or back surgery.

-Contact us for a no-cost MRI review* to find out if you are a candidate for our minimally invasive spine procedures.
+We can help you receive a free MRI review* to find out if you are a potential candidate for our minimally invasive spine procedures.